atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Detection_Rules/win_admin_rdp_login.md

 ### graylog

 ```
-(EventID:"4624" AND LogonType:"10" AND AuthenticationPackageName:"Negotiate" AND AccountName:"Admin\\-*")
+(EventID:"4624" AND LogonType:"10" AND AuthenticationPackageName:"Negotiate" AND AccountName.keyword:Admin\\-*)
 ```